-Once the list is reduced to 10-15 names, test the reactions to these names through focus groups or surveys of potential customers.
+Once reduced to 10-15 names, test potential customers’ reactions through focus groups or surveys.

 7. Check for availability of use

-Once a few top brand names have been selected, check whether these names are available for use or are already being used by another organization.
-The way to do this is through a trademark search.
+Last but not least, check whether the remaining brand names are available for use via trademark search.
 For a fee, advertising or marketing firms, or certain attorneys, can conduct this type of research.
-Another option is to submit a formal request for a trademark or service mark, and wait to see whether it is approved.
+Another option is to submit a formal request for a trademark or service mark and wait to see whether it is approved.